ernex24/jnj-designsystem/imjnj-designSystem-docs/docs/brand/logos.md

   # Logos

-  All the J&J logos are available in .svg format, in the theme/logos folder is recommended to import the .svg files as React Components to be able to apply dinamic classes.
+  All the J&J logos are available in .svg format, in the theme/logos folder is recommended to import the .svg files as React Components to be able to apply dinamic styles comming from tokens, if needed.

 ## Innovative Medicine